gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 }
 ```

 The key to understanding this Rule is that FlightMiles is designated as an Active Field.
-Whenever a change to that field is committed, the Rule engine automatically fires the rule.
+Whenever a change to that field is committed, the Rule engine automatically fires the Rule.

 Each flight has many passengers.
 There is a 1:many relationship between the Flight row in the database, which contains FlightMiles, and the Traveler row, which contains MemberMiles.
 The rules engine recognizes that relationship from the Catalog and automatically iterates this statement in the Rule for every passenger on the flight.
 So, that one assignment causes the system to: